O2 Czech Republic: History

 Its mobile subsidiary, Eurotel, was founded in 1990 as a joint venture between SPT (51%) and the American joint-venture Atlantic West (between US WEST International, Inc. and Bell Atlantic International Inc.).
 On launch, it received an exclusive five-year licence to operate a public data network, and a 20-year licence for the 450 MHz band to operate an analogue NMT mobile phone network, and automatically also a right to buy a licence to the future GSM network.

 In 2001, it won a license to the third-generation UMTS network.
 It paid 1 billion korunas immediately and promised to pay an additional 2.5 billion korunas annually.
 It also agreed to launch the service commercially, at least in Prague, by 1 January 2005.
 In 2003, it received a one-year extension in exchange for faster payments.
 In 2005 it was granted another year-long extension due to the granting of a third licence to Vodafone.
 In the event, UMTS services launched on 1 November 2005.
 On 1 May 2006, the company launched HSDPA services on top of UMTS services.

 In 2004 it launched CDMA/1xEV-DO broadband wireless service (data-only) at 450 MHz, leveraging its legacy NMT network.

 In 2012, O2 Czech Republic opened its network to virtual operators.

 On 1 June 2015, O2 Czech Republic has been separated into two mutually independent companies.
 O2 is the retail operator with the infrastructure provided by CETIN.
 The separation includes commercial and managerial leadership and management of both companies, including security, IT and control systems.

+Controversial business conduct

+The controversial business conduct of O2 Czech Republic with its retail and business customers, including anti-competitive practices and other questionable activities, has led to concerns due to its aggressive tactics, resulting in several legal disputes.
+Among those are: